navarroaxel/navarroaxel.github.io/blog/how-to-use-databases-in-the-docker-world.md

 ### Using the MongoDB shell

-You can connect via terminal using the `mongosh` command in the same container.
+You can connect to your DB via terminal by using the `mongosh` command in the same container.

 ```bash
 docker exec -it mongo mongosh